KennethLangedal/CHILS/README.md

 ## Input Format

 CHILS expects graphs on the METIS graph format.
 A graph with **N** vertices is stored using **N + 1** lines.
 The first line lists the number of vertices, the number of edges, and the weight type.
 For CHILS, the first line should use 10 as the weight type to indicate integer vertex weights.
-Each subsequent line first gives the weight and then lists the neighbors of that node in **sorted** order.
+Each subsequent line first gives the weight and then lists the neighbors of that node.

 Here is an example of a graph with 3 vertices of weight 15, 15, and 20, where the weight 20 vertex is connected to the two 15-weight vertices.